How to Keep Your Silver Safe

 EverBank has some of the most innovative accounts the banking world has to offer, and their physical silver options maintain the same high standard.

-In an EverBank Metals Select Allocated Account you can buy and sell silver bars and coins.
+EverBank Metals Select Allocated Account you can buy and sell silver bars and coins.
 So you can even hold market-friendly, and potentially valuable, coins like American Silver Eagles.

 In an allocated account you'll receive monthly statements describing your personal holdings.
 Plus, if you'd ever want to take physical delivery of your bars or coins, EverBank offers delivery services.